paulscherrerinstitute/IocshDeclWrap/README.md

 and which defines whether `iocsh` should print the return value (and modified arguments) of your functions.

+## Wrapping of C++ Classes

+Wrapping of C++ member functions is also possible.

+    IOCSH_MEMBER_WRAP( &objectMap, class_type, member, argHelps... )

+The member functions are wrapped in a C-function with the signature

+    wrapper( const char *objName, args... )

+where `args...` are the arguments taken by the member function.

+E.g., a class member

+    void clazz::doSometing(unsigned, double)

+is invoked from the `iocsh`:

+    clazz_doSomething objName 1 2.3.4.5

+## Object Registry/Map

+In order to properly associate the member functions with a C++ object the user must provide a map or registry where the C++ objects can be looked up by name.
+The map must have a `at(const std::string &)` or `at(const char *)` member which returns a pointer to the target object.
+E.g., for a user class `clazz` a

+    std::map<const std::string, clazz*> myMap;

+may be employed.

+Because the `iocsh` does not support supplying the wrapper functions with any context the map cannot be passed at run-time.
+Instead it is passed (under the hood) as a (non-type) template parameter and thus statically bound to the wrapper functions.
+This means, however, that the address of the map *must* be
+static:

+  - map cannot be allocated on the heap
+  - map address cannot be computed etc.

+### Overloaded Members

+Overloaded members are supported; the user must identify the desired variant with its argument types (consult the section about overloaded functions).
+The convenience macro

+    IOCSH_MEMBER_WRAP_OVLD( &objMap, class_type, member, signature, name, argHelps )

+can be used in this case.

 ## Examples

 Examples can be found in the test source file